Best large-cap defense stocks to invest in 2026

 Curtiss-Wright`s leadership in defense technology, military program integration, and specialized manufacturing capabilities create compelling opportunities for defense-focused investors seeking stable returns.
 However, defense budget dependency, program concentration risks, competitive pressures, and regulatory burdens warrant careful evaluation of specialized defense industry dynamics.
 Curtiss-Wright combines proven engineering excellence with strategic defense positioning to effectively support critical military operations and allied defense modernization programs.

-If you want to compare different market caps, you may also like my best mega cap defense stocks.
+If you want to compare different market caps, you may also like my best mega, mid cap defense stocks.

-For the same market cap but different sectors and themes, take a look at my best large cap AI, automotive, basic materials, brokers, cloud, communication services, conglomerate, construction, cybersecurity, energy, financial, healthcare, industrial, retail, semiconductor, tech, utility stocks.
+For the same market cap but different sectors and themes, take a look at my best large cap AI, automotive, basic materials, brokers, cloud, communication services, conglomerate, construction, cybersecurity, energy, financial, healthcare, hotel, industrial, insurance, manufacturing, real estate, retail, saas, semiconductor, tech, travel, utility, waste management stocks.